haroutp/secure-qa-framework/docs/test-cases.md

   - Steps:
     - Click 'Add to cart' button on the first item
     - Click on navigation hamburger on the top left corner
-      - navigation menu should display with option:
-        - All Items
-        - About
-        - Logout
-        - Reset App State
     - Click 'Logout' button
     - Enter standard_user in the username field
     - Enter secret_sauce in the password field